 Ebix Hosts Q4 Investor Call Wednesday, March 15, 2023 at 11:00 a.m.
 ET

-/EIN News/ -- JOHNS CREEK, Ga., March 07, 2023 (GLOBE NEWSWIRE) -- Ebix, Inc. (NASDAQ: EBIX), a leading international supplier of on-demand software and e-commerce services to the insurance, financial services, travel, healthcare and e-learning industries, today announced that the Company will report its 2022 fourth quarter and full year results on Wednesday, March 15, 2023, and will host an investor conference call at 11:00 am ET on the same day to discuss the Company's performance.
+JOHNS CREEK, Ga., March 07, 2023 (GLOBE NEWSWIRE) -- Ebix, Inc. EBIX, a leading international supplier of on-demand software and e-commerce services to the insurance, financial services, travel, healthcare and e-learning industries, today announced that the Company will report its 2022 fourth quarter and full year results on Wednesday, March 15, 2023, and will host an investor conference call at 11:00 am ET on the same day to discuss the Company's performance.
 The call is open to the public.

 Conference Call, Webcast and Replay Details: